 Customers’ need for support is the one thing that you should always take into consideration, whether it be with your website or the product itself.
 It’s not only beneficial for your customers to be able to fill their complaints and get support quickly.

 There are also great advantages to your company.
-Quick actions to fix bugs and support your customers enhance retention and make your workflow much smoother.
+Quick actions to fix bugs and support your customers to enhance retention and make your workflow much smoother.

 11. How did this effort compare to your expectations?